A Java Code Generator for Pojo Builders

 of the maven-compiler-plugin

 .
-See the sample Maven pom for an example.This is a small build script that shows how to run the PojoBuilder annotation processor with Gradle.
+See the sample Maven pom.This script shows how to run the PojoBuilder annotation processor with Gradle.

 repositories {